Ebola lockdown brings Sierra Leone capital to a halt

 Healthcare workers seeking to contain the Ebola outbreak have often been met with deep mistrust, hampering their efforts to stop its spread.
 One team of eight educating people on Ebola risks in a remote part of southeastern Guinea were killed and their bodies dumped in a village latrine, officials said on Thursday.

-While recognising that the risks faced by health workers, the World Health Organization said that the tragedy must not be allowed to derail the education effort.
+While recognizing that the risks faced by health workers, the World Health Organization said that the tragedy must not be allowed to derail the education effort.

 "We should continue the dialogue with the community, we should continue to explain our work, continue to show our empathy with the victims, with the families, with the communities," WHO expert Pierre Formenty said.